 It is important to note that the jurisprudence has banned punitive damages for many years and only permitted recovery of attorney’s fees as long as the proper showing of egregious fault is made.
 Guevara v.
 Maritime Overseas Corp.

 Thanks to a decision rendered by the Supreme Court of the United States on June, 2009, this jurisprudence was overruled and it was made clear that punitive damages are available in maintenance and cure claims if his employer/vessel owner has willfully failed to fulfill its maintenance and cure obligation.
 Atlantic Sounding Co., Inc., et al. v.
 Townsend.
-A Maritime Injury Lawyer would likely be familiar with this recent Supreme Court decision.
+A Maritime Injury Lawyer or New Orleans Jones Act Lawyer would likely be familiar with this recent Supreme Court decision.

 Under general maritime law, a vessel owner has an absolute duty to provide a seaworthy vessel to its crew members.
 The shipowner is responsible for a vessel’s unseaworthiness regardless of negligence.
 A company or employer must ensure that the work environment is safe.
 Our New Orleans personal injury attorneys will review your case and look for examples of negligence or unseaworthiness within your case.
 This can include: